toolleeo/cli-apps/README.md

 * [Dolt](https://github.com/dolthub/dolt) - Dolt is Git for Data!
 Dolt is a SQL database that you can fork, clone, branch, merge, push and pull just like a git repository.
 * [GNU Recutils](https://www.gnu.org/software/recutils/manual/) - Set of tools and libraries to access human-editable, text-based databases called recfiles.
 * [gnuplot](https://www.explainshell.com/explain/1/gnuplot) - Generate two and three dimensional plots of data.
+* [Graphtage](https://github.com/trailofbits/graphtage) - Graphtage is a commandline utility and underlying library for semantically comparing and merging tree-like structures, such as JSON, XML, HTML, YAML, plist, and CSS files.
 * [Graphtage](https://github.com/trailofbits/graphtage) - Semantic diff utility and library for tree-like files such as JSON, JSON5, XML, HTML, YAML, and CSV.
+* [jq](https://stedolan.github.io/jq/) - (JSON Query?) is sed-like processor for JSON data; can be used to process JSON files and data streams and perform operations such as those allowed by `cat`, `sed`, `grep` and `awk` on regular text files.
 * [jtc](https://github.com/ldn-softdev/jtc) - JSON manipulation and transformation.
+* [q](http://harelba.github.io/q/) - Executes SQL-like queries on CSVs/TSVs tabular data files; each tabular file is treated as a database table; support to all SQL constructs (`WHERE`, `GROUP BY`, `JOIN`).
 * [sq](https://github.com/neilotoole/sq) - Command line tool that provides jq-style access to structured data sources such as SQL databases, or document formats like CSV or Excel.
 * [tabview](https://github.com/TabViewer/tabview) - Python curses command line CSV and tabular data viewer.
 * [TSV Utilities](https://github.com/eBay/tsv-utils) - Command line tools for large, tabular data files.